junxit/us-congress-bills-112/metadata.md

 - 2011-09-23 — Introduced in House
 - 2011-09-23 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2011-09-23 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-09-30 — Referred to the Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs.
+- 2011-10-12 — Referred to the Subcommittee on the Constitution.
+- 2012-05-17 — Subcommittee Hearings Held.
+- 2012-06-07 — Committee Consideration and Mark-up Session Held.
+- 2012-06-07 — Ordered to be Reported.
+- 2012-06-07 — Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs Discharged.
+- 2012-06-15 — Committee on Judiciary discharged.
+- 2012-06-15 — Committee on Judiciary discharged.
+- 2012-06-15 — Placed on the Union Calendar, Calendar No. 377.
+- 2012-06-15 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-529, Part I.
+- 2012-06-15 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-529, Part I.